HoteaCatalin/escapeMines/README.md

     Where

-    •  R = Rotate 90 degrees to the right
-    •  L = Rotate 90 degrees to the left
-    •  N = North direction
+    â€¢  R = Rotate 90 degrees to the right â€¢  L = Rotate 90 degrees to the left â€¢  N = North direction
-    •  S = South direction
+    â€¢  S = South direction
-    •  W = West direction
+    â€¢  W = West direction
-    •  E = East direction
+    â€¢  E = East direction
-    •  M = Move
+    â€¢  M = Move

    Turtle actions can be either:

-        •  A move to the next neighbouring tile
-        •  A rotation (90 degrees Right or Left)  Results Results can be:
-        •  Success – if the turtle finds the exit point •  Mine Hit – if the turtle hits a mine
-        •  Still in Danger – it the turtle has not yet found the exit or hit a mine
+        â€¢  A move to the next neighbouring tile â€¢  A rotation (90 degrees Right or Left)  Results Results can be: â€¢  Success â€“ if the turtle finds the exit point â€¢  Mine Hit â€“ if the turtle hits a mine â€¢  Still in Danger â€“ it the turtle has not yet found the exit or hit a mine